-- A God who is constantly look after my safety and success.
+- A God who is constantly looking after my safety and success.

-- A God who is be strong in my weakness.
+- A God who is strong in my weakness.

 Well, I guess the whole truth is that I do have something to do with it.
 It’s only a little something, but I guess it makes a pretty big difference.

 See God can be all those things in my life, only if I let Him.